New 13SICK call centre opens on the Gold Coast

 Operators can also be logged onto the system based on their skill set rather than their location.
 This means calls requiring specialised customer service can be automatically routed to the operator best able to deliver it, he added.

-To request an after hours, bulk billed, doctor home call 13 SICK (13 7425) or visit homedoctor.com.au for more information.
+To request an after-hours, bulk billed, doctor home call 13 SICK (13 7425) or visit homedoctor.com.au for more information.
+For any emergencies call 000.